From Pauper to Prince: Smoked Sirloin Tip Roast

 I first had smoked sirloin tip roast when I was at a friend’s cookout.
-Stunned that they had managed to turn this tough piece of meat into something so delicious, I begged for the recipe.
+Stunned that they had managed to turn this cut of meat into something so delicious, I begged for the recipe.
+I tinkered with what they gave me until I landed on my incredible recipe (don’t worry, I’m dropping my recipe here)!

 Smoked Sirloin Tip Roast Recipe